-9.19 Rule 9.19(37) of the ACE LR requires the listed corporation to make an immediate announcement of any circumstances or development which are likely to materially affect the results or outcome of any prospects, revenue or profit estimate, forecast, projection or internal targets of the listed corporation previously announced or disclosed in a public document.
-What is the extent of the variation to the results or outcome of the prospects, estimate, forecast, projection or internal targets that would be considered as "material"?
+9.19 Rule 9.19(37) of the ACE LR requires the listed corporation to make an immediate announcement of any circumstances or development which are likely to materially affect the results or outcome of any financial estimate, forecast, projection or internal targets of the listed corporation previously announced or disclosed in a public document.
+What is the extent of the variation to the results or outcome of the financial estimate, forecast, projection or internal targets that would be considered as "material"?